Arizona Pain Responds to Alarming Media Reports on Prescription Drug Epidemic

-Arizona Pain Specialists, the nation’s premier pain management clinic, emphasizes the importance of proper protocol for opioids in response to national media reports on the alarming rate of prescription drug-related deaths.
+Arizona Pain, the nation’s premier pain management clinic, emphasizes the importance of proper protocol for opioids in response to national media reports on the alarming rate of prescription drug-related deaths.
 Pain Physicians Dr. Tory McJunkin, M.D., and Dr. Paul Lynch, M.D., encourage greater patient education on opioid risks and ensure patient safety by using a 12-step protocol when prescribing narcotics for pain management.

 Scottsdale, AZ. – Nov.
-19th, 2012 – The pain management physicians at Arizona Pain Specialists have responded to recent media reports by the L.A.
+19th, 2012 – The pain management physicians at Arizona Pain have responded to recent media reports by the L.A.
 Times and CNN on prescription drug-related deaths by encouraging increased physician-patient education on the role of opioids for pain management.

 Both the November 11, 2012 L.A.
 Times article “Legal Drugs, Deadly Outcomes” and CNN’s November 18“Deadly Dose” documentary, addressed the skyrocketing prescription drug epidemic in the United States.
 Statistics report that every 19 minutes someone dies from a narcotic-related overdose.
 More people die from prescription drug-related deaths than in fatal car accidents, making prescription drug-related deaths the number one cause of accidental death in the United States.

 “Opioid abuse has been a very important issue to us since the inception of Arizona Pain,” says Dr. Paul Lynch, M.D. and co-founder of Arizona Pain.
 “We have always been a leader in this discussion, designing the 12-step opioid protocol in 2008 which has become the safest protocol in the industry.”